Senate confirms John Ratcliffe as new Director of National Intelligence

-The Texas Republican was first picked by Trump for the post last summer, shortly after Coats' resignation, but then withdrew after some Senate Republicans questioned his experience.
-GOP senators warmed to Ratcliffe after Trump unexpectedly nominated him again in February, as concerns grew about Grenell and the turnover in the intelligence community.
+Democrats allowed a quick vote on the nomination this week, dropping their usual procedural delays in a signal that they prefer Ratcliffe over Grenell.
+But most Democrats still opposed his nomination, making Ratcliffe the first DNI not to win broad bipartisan support since the position was first created in 2005.
+The vote was 49-44.

-Most Republicans have praised Ratcliffe since his second nomination.
-But Democrats have been skeptical that he will serve with the independence they say is crucial for the job.
+Democrats said they were skeptical that Ratcliffe would be an independent leader, despite his assurances during his confirmation hearing.
+The Republican has been an ardent defender of the president through House impeachment and investigations into Russian interference.

-At his hearing, Ratcliffe worked to separate himself from the president, including by saying he believed Russia interfered in the 2016 presidential election, a conclusion Trump has often resisted.
+Ratcliffe worked to separate himself from the president at his confirmation hearing, including by saying he believed Russia interfered in the 2016 presidential election, a conclusion Trump has resisted.
 He said he would communicate to Trump the intelligence community's findings even if he knew Trump disagreed with them and might fire him.

-Democrats were not convinced.
-The top Democrat on the panel, Virginia Sen. Mark Warner, told Ratcliffe at the hearing that "I don't see what has changed since last summer," when his nomination was withdrawn.
+Still, the position carries unique challenges given the president's seeming inclinations to politicize intelligence and to bend intelligence agencies to his will.
+Trump has openly rejected intelligence community assessments at odds with his own viewpoint, including on the Russian interference.

-Ratcliffe's nomination was approved 8-7 in a closed committee hearing Tuesday, with all Democrats voting against it, according to a committee aide.
+Trump has also shown himself as eager to have intelligence agencies investigate matters that he hopes will support his political positions, with agencies now trying to determine whether the coronavirus pandemic emerged in a laboratory in China or from a market.

 Senate confirms John Ratcliffe as new Director of National Intelligence